Majo088/c/PIA/readme.md

     [5] close
 	Insert the number:
 During the creation of the program I reread the book as well as I saw tutorials to have a better image of the things I wanted to do.
-For the void of info and for the one of available I base on the program of this video:[How to read files](https://www.youtube.com/watch?v=8nIilb2kiSU&ab_channel=thenewboston:// "references")
+For the void of info and for the one of available I base on the program of this video:[How to read files](https://www.youtube.com/watch?v=8nIilb2kiSU&ab_channel=thenewboston:// "references"), because I wanted to read each line of the program and I was having troubles, but at the end I got it.
 ```c
 void info(){
  char line[MAX];